austin006/austin006.github.io/docs/project-portfolio/projects/2025/ecen301.md

 ***

-## :material-target: Objectives
+## :material-key: Key Takeaways[^1]

-1. Ability to write computer code that implements simple state machines on a microcontroller.
-An understanding of analog-to-digital and digital-to-analog converters and their implications for embedded computing.
-The ability to interface microcontrollers to a variety of sensors and actuators, including DC and servo motors.[^1]
+- Ability to write computer code that implements simple state machines on a microcontroller.
+- An understanding of analog-to-digital and digital-to-analog converters and their implications for embedded computing.
+- The ability to interface microcontrollers to a variety of sensors and actuators, including DC and servo motors.

 [^1]: Taken from [Course Learning Outcomes](https://catalog.byu.edu/courses/01690-007)